fako/writing/main/plot-trilogy.md

 What happens between these interludes is only known to the reader by what is told about them in the main parts of the trilogy.

-Part I: Hunt for the Savage King
+Part I: Hunt for the Zombie King
 --------------------------------

-Everywhere The Savage King and his followers go they plunder, assault and rape the population.
+Everywhere The Zombie King and his followers go they plunder, assault and rape the population.
-Moko is The One who is destined to stop The Savage King and safe The Valley from the barbaric mob that terrorize everybody.
+Moko is The One who is destined to stop The Zombie King and safe The Valley from the barbaric mob that terrorize everybody.
-It is foretold that Moko will strike The Savage King down in an epic battle where everybody else has failed.
+It is foretold that Moko will strike The Zombie King down in an epic battle where everybody else has failed.
 Amongst his peers Moko stands in high redeem and people can't wait to get rid of the evil that has haunt their lives for so long.

-However at the start of the story Moko does not know where to find The Savage King.
+However at the start of the story Moko does not know where to find The Zombie King.
 Whenever Moko hears where he might be he goes there and finds nobody.
-Moko has never even seen The Savage King.
+Moko has never even seen The Zombie King.
 It's almost as if he doesn't exist, but the horrible stories coming from the victims of the barbaric pillaging tell otherwise.

-Moko gets help to find The Savage King from his friend Tirion as well as Tirion's father Sorsen.
+Moko gets help to find The Zombie King from his friend Tirion as well as Tirion's father Sorsen.
 Sorsen is an old man, but he regularly climbs The Tower to call upon his super powers.
 Which is to know everything that was.
 Through the bond of love that he has with his son, Sorsen transfers some of his knowledge to Tirion, which awakens his super power to predict the future.
-Father and son are a formidable team in the struggle against the savages, with their combined knowledge of past and future, but so far Tirion hasn't been able to pin point where The Savage King will be accurately.
+Father and son are a formidable team in the struggle against the savages, with their combined knowledge of past and future, but so far Tirion hasn't been able to pin point where The Zombie King will be accurately.
 The foresight of Tirion is not perfect and the present unfolds itself to be slightly different from what Tirion expects.
-Somehow these small errors in Tirion's predictions are enough for The Savage King to get away time and time again before Moko can confront him.
+Somehow these small errors in Tirion's predictions are enough for The Zombie King to get away time and time again before Moko can confront him.

 But then Tirion comes up with an ingenious plan to finally capture the villain.
-By visting certain locations and looking for signs at these places Tirion is certain he can deduct where The Savage King will be, based on where The Savage King was when those signs occured in the past.
+By visting certain locations and looking for signs at these places Tirion is certain he can deduct where The Zombie King will be, based on where The Zombie King was when those signs occured in the past.
-So instead of making an imperfect prediction of where The Savage King will be directly, Tirion will make a much more reliable inference of where the Savage King will be based on the environment.
+So instead of making an imperfect prediction of where The Zombie King will be directly, Tirion will make a much more reliable inference of where the Zombie King will be based on the environment.
 A small group will accompany Moko on his quest consisting of Tirion, Sorsen and Burte, a woman who's super powers make her the strongest and fastest, in the world, but who's intelligence leaves a lot to desire.

 The places that Tirion needs to visit to look for signs, turn out to be a lot more dangerous than Tirion let on.
 They involve encounters with:
-* Hordes of Savages
+* Hordes of Zombies
 * Confronting a notorious crime family
 * Visiting a dragon's lair
-After many close encounters with death Tirion sees all the signs he needs to predict the time and location where The Savage King should be.
+After many close encounters with death Tirion sees all the signs he needs to predict the time and location where The Zombie King should be.
-Unfortunetaly when they arrive at the right place at the right time The Savage King is nowhere in sight.
+Unfortunetaly when they arrive at the right place at the right time The Zombie King is nowhere in sight.
 Moko gets increasingly desparate.
 When is he going to fulfill his destiny?

-Disillusioned the group set out to find The Savage King returns home, but on their way they get ambushed by Savages.
+Disillusioned the group set out to find The Zombie King returns home, but on their way they get ambushed by Zombies.
 They have a hard time defending themselves as Burte falls unconscious.
 Without their strongest fighter the group seems to become overwhelmed.
-When Moko gets cornered against numbers he can't possibly defeat a mysterious man interposes himself between Moko and the Savages.
+When Moko gets cornered against numbers he can't possibly defeat a mysterious man interposes himself between Moko and the Zombies.
-Moko can only watch flabbergasted how enraged Savages throw themselves at the mysterious man, who not only paries all attacks, but shatters the Savages to dust as counter attacks hit home.
+Moko can only watch flabbergasted how enraged Zombies throw themselves at the mysterious man, who not only paries all attacks, but shatters the Zombies to dust as counter attacks hit home.
-Soon the Savage's rage turns to fear and they make a run for it.
+Soon the Zombie's rage turns to fear and they make a run for it.
-When Moko wants to thank the stranger, who introduced himself as Xite, Sorsen yells to Moko to kill the man, because he is The Savage King.
+When Moko wants to thank the stranger, who introduced himself as Xite, Sorsen yells to Moko to kill the man, because he is The Zombie King.
-Upon hearing this the man flees and Moko persuits, but only half heartedly and The Savage King soon disappears into the jungle.
+Upon hearing this the man flees and Moko persuits, but only half heartedly and The Zombie King soon disappears into the jungle.

-In a desperate attempt to recapture The Savage King, Tirion urges his father to climb the mountain that is said to lead to the edge of the world.
+In a desperate attempt to recapture The Zombie King, Tirion urges his father to climb the mountain that is said to lead to the edge of the world.
-Only from a very high vantage point can Sorsen call upon his super powers to "know everything that was", and help Tirion to outsmart The Savage King.
+Only from a very high vantage point can Sorsen call upon his super powers to "know everything that was", and help Tirion to outsmart The Zombie King.
 A mountain range lies around the world as the characters now it.
 The world at the other side gets veiled by mist most of the time and people that descended along the mountain walls never return.
 It is therefor rumoured that no world exists beyond that mountain range.